pegulabs/terms/privacy_policy.md

 ### 3.8 Testimonials

-Pegu may post testimonials on the Site or App.
+advicedrop may post testimonials on the Site or App.
 If you provide a testimonial and your consent, we may post it along with your name.
 If you change your mind and want a testimonial removed, contact us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com).